-It is necessary for healthcare providers to recognize the patient’s right to refuse to certain procedures.
+It is necessary for healthcare providers to recognize the patient’s right to refuse certain procedures.
 Some routines are done on patients without their consent fostering a sense of powerlessness.

 The dilemma about events, duration and course of illness, prognosis, and dependence on others for guidance and treatments can contribute to powerlessness.

 7. Note if the patient shows a need for information about illness, treatment plan, and procedures.

 A patient facing powerlessness may overlook information.
 Too much information may overwhelm the patient and add to feelings of powerlessness.
-A patient simply experiencing a knowledge deficit may be mobilized to act in his or her own best interest after information is presented and options are explored.
-The act of providing infomation may strengthen a patient’s sense of independence.
+A patient simply experiencing a knowledge deficit may be mobilized to act in his or her own best interest after the information is presented and options are explored.
+The act of providing information may strengthen a patient’s sense of independence.